aleksey-hoffman/sigma-file-manager/README.md

 If you want to see the list of features currently in development, or ask a question, or propose a new feature, or report a problem, here are the links:

-- <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/issues/new?template=Feature_request.md">Create new feature request</a>
+- <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/issues/new?template=Feature_request.md">Create feature request</a>
-- <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/issues/new?template=Problem_report.md">Create new problem report</a>
+- <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/issues/new?template=Problem_report.md">Create problem report</a>
-- <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/discussions">Create new discussion</a>
+- <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/discussions">Create discussion</a>
-- <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/blob/main/CHANGELOG.md">See changelog (update history)</a>
+- <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/blob/main/CHANGELOG.md">See changelog</a>
-- <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/discussions/31">See improvements in development</a>
+- <a target="_blank" href="https://github.com/aleksey-hoffman/sigma-file-manager/discussions/31">See features in development</a>

 # Milestones